o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-controllable-character.md

 **Note**
 Node execution always flows from the left side to the right side of a node\.
 Data is always input on the left side of a node and output from the right side of the node\.
-For more information, see [Inputs, Outputs, and Connection Types](/docs/userguide/scripting/scriptcanvas/nodes-understanding.md#script-canvas-pins-and-connections)\.
+For more information, see [Inputs, Outputs, and Connection Types](/docs/userguide/scripting/scriptcanvas/nodes-understanding#script-canvas-pins-and-connections)\.

 1. Verify that your `player.scriptcanvas` file looks like the following\.
 ![\[Example Input Handler and Print nodes in Script Canvas.\]](/images/userguide/scripting/script-canvas/input-handler-log-script-canvas-example.png)

 1. In the **Script Canvas** editor, choose **File**, **Save** or press **Ctrl\+S**\.

-## Step 4: Assign the Script to Your Entity and Test the Script<a name="script-canvas-tutorial-controllable-character-step-four"></a>
+## Step 4: Assign the Script to Your Entity and Test the Script {#script-canvas-tutorial-controllable-character-step-four}

 The script that you made outputs the value of the input event\.
 Now you can assign the script to your entity and test the script\.